Gone are the simple meeting breaks with catered pastries, coffee and sodas. Kick it up a notch in DC with these brilliant break ideas.

 Park Hyatt Washington, DC is offering a new Sound Bath Meditation Session for groups up to 75.
 Guests can experience a personalized relaxation experience called a "sound bath," which is a live meditative experience with Tibetan singing bowls.
 Afterwards, a tea from the hotel’s Tea Cellar is offered by the in-house Tea Specialist to further the calming and soothing effects of the meditative experience.
 The experience can be hosted in the guest’s room for ultimate relaxation.

 At Kimpton Hotel Palomar Washington DC in Dupont Circle, Executive Chef Ethan McKee of the hotel's Italian restaurant, Urbana, gets meeting attendees moving and tasting with a custom pasta making course.
 Chef takes the team through the process from scratch, creating multiple types of pasta utilizing a hand crank pasta maker.
 Sampling is encouraged, as is the sips of paired seasonal wines by course.

 If time permits, it’s always nice to take a fitness break before a meeting or during a meeting break.
-DC Cycling Concierge and Bike and Roll DC guide guests through the best trails, back roads and cycling routes to explore the city.
+DC Cycling Concierge and Unlimited Biking guide guests through the best trails, back roads and cycling routes to explore the city.
 The bike experts arrive right at your meeting spot ready to roll on a tailored route.

 Not only can you have your meeting in the National Museum of Women in the Arts, but you can take an amazing art-filled break only a few steps away.
 The first major museum in the world solely dedicated to championing women through the arts brings collections, exhibitions and more for your viewing pleasure.